 By the time we reach the end of the Muromachi period, this accumulation of scholarship, lore, and the products of its application had grown so vast that it could only be mastered by those willing and able to devote their lives to the study of Genji.
-For the poet and wouldbe classicist with somewhat less than a lifetime to devote to the pursuit, Kitamura Kigin compiled a selection from the best of the multivolume commentaries, which he published in combination with a complete text of Genji.
-This work, the Kogetsushō (1673), was to become the most widely circulated edition of The Tale of Genji throughout the Edo period and well into the present century.
+For the poet and would be classicist with somewhat less than a lifetime to devote to the pursuit, Kitamura Kigin compiled a selection from the best of the multivolume commentaries, which he published in combination with a complete text of Genji.
+This work, the Kogetsushō (The Moonlit Lake Commentary, completed 1673), was to become the most widely circulated edition of The Tale of Genji throughout the Edo period and well into the present century.

-With the development of a commercial publishing industry in the early years of the Pax Tokugawa, together with the new market for books that it built and the new literacy that it fed, there came greater changes in the readership of Genji than at any time during the previous six centuries.18 What then became of the traditional male/ female division within this vastly larger and more varied readership?
-We must recall first of all the shift in the custodianship of the classics in which the study of Genji passed from the hands of the court nobility to a line of nonaristocratic scholars who practiced what Hagiwara
+With the development of a commercial publishing industry in the early years of the Pax Tokugawa, together with the new market for books that it built and the new literacy that it fed, there came greater changes in the readership of Genji than at any time during the previous six centuries.
+What then became of the traditional male/female division within this vastly larger and more varied readership?
+We must recall first of all the shift in the custodianship of the classics in which the study of Genji passed from the hands of the court nobility to a line of nonaristocratic scholars who practiced what Hagiwara Hiromichi (1815-63) termed the "New Criticism" (shinchū)-Keichū.
+(1640-1701), Kamo no Mabuchi (1697-1769), Motoori Norinaga (1730-1801), and of course Hiromichi himself.
+Pevolutionary though the

-- 15. A commentary concerned exclusively with court dress, for example, compiled by renga poet Sōseki (1474-1533) and entitled Genji nannyo shōzokushō (completed c.
-1516; first woodblock edition 1685) was printed at least seven times during the Edo period. - 16.
-Buddhist apologies for Genji are discussed in Harper, "Motoori Norinaga's Criticism," 48-58; for Confucian defenses of Genji, see 80-88. - 17.
-Fujiwara Shunzei, in Kenkyū yonen roppyakuban uta-awase, ed.
-Taniyama Shigeru, NKBT 74:442. - See Peter Kornicki, The Book in Japan: A Cultural History from the Beginnings to the Nineteenth Century (Leiden, Boston, Köln: Brill, 1998), esp.
+^{17.} Fujiwara Shunzei, in Kenkyū yonen roppyakuban uta-awase, ed.
+Taniyama Shigeru, NKBT 74:442.

+^{18.} See Peter Kornicki, The Book in Japan: A Cultural History from the Beginnings to the Nineteenth Century (Leiden, Boston, Köln: Brill, 1998), esp.
 136-43 on the development of commercial publishing, 169-222 on the book trade, and 258-69 on readers and reading practices after 1600.